OICR/softeng-blog/_posts/phuong-my_do/2017-04-28-Business_analyst.md

 __What is a Business Analyst in the Cancer Genomics and Bioinformatics world?__

-If asking this question to employees in a Cancer Research Institute, chances are 90% of respondents would have no idea; 10% may have some ideas... and we don’t want to know how many would be able to describe a Business Analyst job. :)
+If asking this question to employees in a Cancer Research Institute, chances are 90% of respondents would have no idea; 10% may have some ideas... and we don’t want to know how many of the 10% would be able to describe a Business Analyst job. :)

 Here’s Brian, the Business Analyst.